 - Poor reputation with the ISPs that dictate what mail will and will not be delivered.

-- Account deactivation if there are continued poor sends while suspended.
+- Account deactivation if there are continued poor sends while limited.

-The Suspend status is not the end of your reputation and sending ability.
+The Limited status is not the end of your reputation and sending ability.
 There are many ways to improve email results.
 Adhere to the following:

 - Add permission reminders.